chrisguindon/chrisguindon.github.io/content/post/were-hiring-improving-services-support-global-open-source-community.md

 * Analyse suspicious or malicious extensions and related artefacts
 * Develop, test, and maintain YARA rules to detect malicious or policy-violating content
-* Design and implement improvements to backend services, including new features, abuse prevention, rate-limiting, and operational safeguards
+* Design, implement and contribute improvements to backend services, including new features, abuse prevention, rate-limiting, and operational safeguards

 This is hands-on work that combines backend development with practical security analysis.
 The outcome directly improves the reliability, integrity, and operation of services that are part of the developer tooling supply chain.